 Help Families Make The Most Of This Gift

 While we're a long way from understanding the medical and scientific factors behind the surge before death, many families and healthcare professionals view it as a chance for terminally ill patients to express their last sentiments.
-Since it also gives families the opportunity to say a meaningful goodbye, you may consider talking about the surge before death as the gift that it often is.
+Since it also allows families to say a meaningful goodbye, you may consider talking about the surge before death as the gift that it often is.

 Lina Velikova suggests explaining it to families as a state that occurs so loved ones don't leave anything unsaid and can die peacefully.
 She says, "I would explain rallies as making sure everything is well before they pass away."